LibraryWelcome to Immanuel Lutheran School's Library

 I will strive to create a fun and inventive, educational atmosphere where children are engaged in learning and absorbing knowledge from all that is presented during the course of the day.
 I believe it is important to encourage students to be independent and to use critical thinking skills when they solve problems.
 In addition, students will be taught how to maintain a positive attitude and excel at good citizenship.
 Above all, kindness and humanity will be the order of the day.

 AR Store Dates

-Note: All dates are scheduled from Wednesday through Friday during student’s regularly scheduled Media Center time.
+Note: All dates are scheduled during student’s regularly scheduled Library and/or Media Center time.

 - 1st Store: December, 13th, 14th & 15th

-- Last day to submit required Passport for Barrymore’s: Friday, March 23rd
+- Last day to submit required AR Passport for CJ Barrymores & Emagine Theater: Monday, April 30th

 Last day for AR Points

 As part of the Accelerated Reader (AR) program, students read books from different genres (categories) of literature.
 This provides them with a broader exposure to literature and allows them to gain certain rewards.
 The "Award Winners" and "Classics" book lists have been compiled by our Library Team to guide the students toward choosing quality material.